akirayu101/samwize.github.com/source/_posts/2012-10-07-a-short-scala-tutorial-for-java-developers.markdown

 This post is a tutorial guide for Java programmers who want to learn [Scala](http://www.scala-lang.org/).

-I myself have programmed in Java for many years, yet jumping straight into Scala has made me clueless, and so I started to read some [baby steps](http://www.artima.com/scalazine/articles/steps.html) into the new language.
+I myself have programmed in Java for many years, yet jumping straight into Scala has made me clueless, and so I started to read some [baby steps](http://www.artima.com/scalazine/articles/steps.html) to learn the new language.

 The following post is what I have learnt.